 The GIPP outlines the District's strategy to gain the public's acceptance and understanding of how GI can be beneficial to alleviate flooding issues and Combined Sewer Overflows in addition to describing how the District will satisfy the Consent Decree's GI Design Retention Capacity (DRC) requirements.
 The District is required to provide a minimum of 2 million gallons of DRC within five years and 10 million gallons of DRC within 15 years of the approval date of the Consent Decree.
+The District accomplished the DRC requirements in 2020.

-2019 Rain Barrel Program Annual Report (Appendix E.II.A)
+2020 Rain Barrel Program Annual Report (Appendix E.II.A)